cwinland/cwinland/README.md

 I'm a 25+ years software developer and consultant.
 About half of that time is with @microsoft.

 Solving problems and challenges with code is my passion.
-Before now, i never published any work, so please keep a look out for new and exciting things.
+Before now, I never published any work, so please keep a look out for new and exciting things.

 Please let me know if you have any ideas!